PamPayne/austria/austria-legal-text-en.md

 with regard to reliability in terms of regulatory policy (§ 14 para.
 2 no. 4) under the following conditions.

 1. All amounts of gambling tax that were previously due and not yet time-barred pursuant to Section 57 (2) were paid in due time by the licence applicant or the owner of a trademark or a sign within the meaning of Section 57 (2a).
-This requirement shall also be deemed to be fulfilled if, prior to the expression of interest, the licence applicant has fully disclosed and paid all outstanding amounts of duties due in accordance with Section 29 of the FinStrG, as well as has submitted all records of stakes made, winnings paid out and bonuses granted in a form that enables electronic verification and evaluation.
+This requirement shall also be deemed to be fulfilled if, prior to the expression of interest, the licence applicant has fully disclosed and paid all outstanding amounts of duties due in accordance with Section 29 of the **FinStrG**, as well as has submitted all records of stakes made, winnings paid out and bonuses granted in a form that enables electronic verification and evaluation.
 2. All final judgments on the merits of domestic civil courts which have been obtained in the past by gamblers against the applicant for the concession or the proprietor of a trademark or a sign within the meaning of subsection (2a) must have been complied with.
 Newly issued judgments within the meaning of the first sentence must be complied with within an open performance period until the licence is granted.
-3. The organisation of prohibited lotteries for participation from Germany must have been discontinued by the licence applicant or the owner of a trademark or a sign within the meaning of subsection (2a) from 1 January 2027 and until a licence is granted pursuant to Section 14 (1) second sentence (**online gambling**) ("**cooling-off period**").
-If the organisation of prohibited lotteries is discontinued after 30 December 2026, the Licence applicants shall be excluded from the grant of a licence pursuant to the second sentence of paragraph 1 (**online gambling**) for a period of 18 months from the cessation of organising the event, but if the cessation does not take place until after 31 December 2029, for a period of 24 months from the cessation of the organisation ("**blocking period**").
+3. The organisation of prohibited lotteries for participation from Germany must have been discontinued by the licence applicant or the owner of a trademark or a sign within the meaning of subsection (2a) from 1 January 2027 and until a licence is granted pursuant to Section 14 (1) second sentence (**online gambling**) ("cooling-off period").
+If the organisation of prohibited lotteries is discontinued after 30 December 2026, the Licence applicants shall be excluded from the grant of a licence pursuant to the second sentence of paragraph 1 (**online gambling**) for a period of 18 months from the cessation of organising the event, but if the cessation does not take place until after 31 December 2029, for a period of 24 months from the cessation of the organisation ("blocking period").
 The legal consequences prescribed in subsections 2a and 2b remain unaffected by this;

 (2b) The following shall apply to the fulfilment of the requirements under subsection (2a):

-1. Legal entities affiliated with the licence applicant up to and including the beneficial owner are treated in the same way as the licence applicant in accordance with § 2 WiEReG.
+1. Legal entities affiliated with the licence applicant up to and including the beneficial owner are treated in the same way as the licence applicant in accordance with § 2 **WiEReG**.
 2. If the trade mark or a sign within the meaning of subsection (2a) is only slightly modified or supplemented or used in combination with other elements that give a likelihood of confusion, it shall continue to be regarded as a trade mark or a sign within the meaning of subsection (2a);
 3. At the time of the expression of interest, the licence applicant must submit an affidavit that all gambling taxes within the meaning of subsection 2a no. 1 have been paid in full and will continue to be paid until the licence is granted, that all relevant performance judgments (para.
 2a no. 2) have been fully complied with and will continue to be fulfilled until the licence is granted, and that the organisation of prohibited lotteries in accordance with para.
-2a no. 3 ("**Declaration of Conformity**").
+2a no. 3 ("Declaration of Conformity").
 4. Together with the declaration of conformity, all legal entities relevant at the time of the expression of interest must be disclosed.
 Subsequent changes in the relevant circumstances must be reported immediately until the licence is granted.
 5. The gambling supervisory authority must inform the public in the digital Official Gazette of the Republic of Austria (www.evi.gv.at) about the identity of the licence applicant and the legal entities disclosed by him as well as trademarks or trademarks; on the beneficial owner, however, only if there is reason to believe that he has also organised games of chance himself.
 Any subsequent changes must be published in the same way by the gambling supervisory authority until the licence is granted.
 The gambling supervisory authority must receive indications that the content of the declaration of conformity was incorrect or that it has been violated and licensing procedures (no. 6).
 6. If it becomes apparent during the licensing procedure that the declaration of conformity was incorrect in terms of content or that the declaration of conformity has been violated, the legal consequence under subsection 2a does not apply, unless the infringement was minor.